andev0x/fnix-hypr/README.md

 ## ℹ About

 This repository is housing my daily drive NixOS configuration using ❄️ flakes, running Hyprland.
+The configuration is optimized for ARM64 (aarch64-linux) systems and includes appropriate adjustments for ARM compatibility.
 Feel free to utilize it in its entirety or borrow specific components for your own configuration.

 > Configuration is not lightweight and may require some disk space.